How to Lower Prolactin Levels Naturally

 Sleeping well will without a doubt decrease your prolactin levels naturally.

-There’s multiple reasons for that, as sleeping more and with better quality is beneficial in many areas that correlate with lowered prolactin.
+There are multiple reasons for that, as sleeping more and with better quality is beneficial in many areas that correlate with lowered prolactin.

 So it’s quite obvious that quality sleep has a prolactin reducing effect.